 - Perfect baking project for kids

-If you are thinking of throwing a party this festive season and looking for Christmas appetizer recipes, I highly recommend making Mini Christmas tree pizza bites!
-And why not impress your guests with a DIY table centerpiece and make Gingerbread Christmas Tree?
+If you are thinking of throwing a party this festive season and looking for Christmas appetizer recipes, I highly recommend making Christmas tree pizza bites!
+And why not impress your guests with a DIY table centerpiece and make a gingerbread Christmas tree?

 - Puff pastry